Welcome#

 cd brain_encoding_decoding

 2. We encourage you to use a virtual environment for this tutorial (and for all your projects, that’s a good practice).
-To do this, run the following commands in your terminal, it will create the environment in a folder named env_tuto:
+To do this, run the following commands in your terminal, it will create the environment in a folder named main_edu_brain_decoding:

-python3 -m venv env_tuto
+python3 -m venv main_edu_brain_decoding

 Then the following command will activate the environment:

-source env_tuto/bin/activate
+source main_edu_brain_decoding/bin/activate

 Finally, you can install the required libraries:

-pip install -r binder/requirements.txt
+pip install -r requirements.txt

 3. Navigate to the content of the jupyter book: